PoKE: Prior Knowledge Enhanced Emotional Support Conversation with Latent Variable: PoKE

-where $\mathbf{W}^K, \mathbf{W}^V \in \mathbb{R}^{d_h \times d_h}$ are parameter matrices of key and value respectively, and $\mathbf{H}^{l}$ denote the output hidden states of $l$-th layer in decoder.
+where $\mathbf{W}^K, \mathbf{W}^V \in \mathbb{R}^{d_h \times d_h}$ are parameter matrices of key and value, respectively.
 The memory schema is equivalent to adding some virtual tokens to the response sequence at each layer and enables the decoder to attend all knowledge directly.
 Besides, we perform multi-head attention over the encoded context $\mathbf{H}^{c}$ and post $\mathbf{H}^{p}$ for each layer's cross attention inspired by \cite{DBLP:conf/acl/TuLC0W022}.
 In this way, the knowledge is injected into the decoder to guide the generation at each step.